cliffc2/cliffnotes/README.md

 # Shelley Testnet 101 on OSX
 cliffc notes
->Oct 2, 2019 - This is a quick list to load and run Jormungandr Alpha 0.5.5 (x) from scratch (source).
+>Oct 2, 2019 - This is a quick check list to load and run Jormungandr Alpha 0.5.5 (x) from scratch (source).
 I'm on a mac now.
 I'll try to add Win, Ubuntu, and Nix reviews.
 References to other guides are below.

 _This is currently under review and construction_ 10-3-2019 \